muratk5n/thirdwave/en/README.md

 ---

-Seriously the younger son even looks less inbred compared to the royal fam
+Seriously the younger son even looks less inbred compared to the rest of the royal fam

 ---